petalo/save-attachments-from-gmail-to-gdrive/memory-bank/techContext.md

      - `__FOLDER_ID__` - Main folder ID
      - `__GEMINI_API_KEY__` - Google Gemini API key
      - `__OPENAI_API_KEY__` - OpenAI API key
+   - Environment-specific values are also replaced:
+     - `processedLabelName` - Custom label name for each environment
+   - Dynamically generates `.clasp.json` with the correct `scriptId`
-   - Enables different configurations for different environments
+   - Enables different configurations for production and test environments
    - API keys can be provided at build time or stored in Script Properties

 ## Security Considerations